 The Compensation Committee and the Board undertake periodic reviews of First Mining's compensation program, internally and externally, to assess how our program compares to industry peers, and to assess the effectiveness of the compensation program in attracting and retaining quality personnel.
-An independent review of compensation at First Mining was not carried out during the year ended December 31, 2021.
-However, in July 2020, First Mining retained Lane Caputo Compensation Inc. ("Lane Caputo"), an independent compensation consulting firm, to assist the Company in reviewing its compensation practices for non-executive directors, and executive officers, and to make recommendations to improve the Company's approach to compensation.
+In 2023, First Mining retained Bedford Resources Inc. ("Bedford Resources"), an independent compensation consulting firm, to assist the Company in reviewing its compensation practices for non-executive directors, and executive officers, and to make recommendations to improve the Company's approach to compensation.